Vinces-Videos/api/README.md

-# vincesvideos
-A chalet project
+## Development Environment
+Some useful tips for setting up your development environment

+The IDE we've landed on is **Visual Studio Code**, feel free to use any you like but some of the steps below may not work for you.

+#### Setup Instructions
+- Install Visual Studio Code
+- (optional) Install C# extension (by Microsoft) for Visual Studio Code : Extension Id (ms-dotnettools.csharp)

+---
+### Web Application
+TODO

+#### Technology
+- Javascript
+- GOV.UK Framework

+#### Setup Instructions

+---
+### Back-end API
+Some notes and information about getting the back-end set up to develop the back-end.

+#### Technology
-.NET Core 6.0
+- C# .NET Core 6.0
+- MSTest (Part of .NET Core) : This is what we're using for our unit testing

+#### Setup Instructions
-I installed this via homebrew.
+1. Install .NET Core, I installed this via homebrew.
 The command is `brew install dotnet`

 Development Environment Configuration
 I've used Visual Studio Code to prevent from the bloat of Visual Studio